lareza-farhan-wanaghi/deploy-laravel-starter-and-nextjs-contentful/README.md

    - 1 vCPU
    - 20GB HDD

-2. Establish a web server environment meeting these requirements:
+2. Establish a web server environment with these applications installed:
    - Nginx
    - PHP 8.1
    - MariaDB 10.6